-I share briefly how my ADHD put my brain in overdrive after my second concussion in 2010.
+I this episode, I share briefly how my ADHD put my brain in overdrive after my second concussion in 2010.
 The nature of my physical injuries prevented me from working out for 5 years, but my weight did maintain even though through blood test I had a hypothyroid due to the stress, pain and brain changes.

 A large percentage of individuals with head injury have a change in their hormones and experience weight gain.
 It is advisable to always get a hormone panel done to chart what your brain is doing and what glands are functioning or need support.